tseterence/tseterence/README.md

 ## 📬 Get in Touch

 I'm currently open to new opportunities or people to share ideas with!
-Please feel free to contact me.
+Please feel free to reach out to me.

 - LinkedIn: <https://www.linkedin.com/in/tseterence/>
 - Personal Website: <https://tseterence.netlify.app/>